Gil Velazquez: Leones de Yucatán

 On April 8, 2014, Velazquez signed with the Leones de Yucatán of the Mexican League.
 In 103 appearances for Yucatán, he slashed .288/.375/.363 with three home runs, 35 RBI, and three stolen bases.
 Velazquez was released by the Leones on February 17, 2025.

 Coaching career

 Los Angeles Dodgers

 In 2015, Velazquez retired from playing to become a coach for the Arizona League Dodgers, the rookie-level affiliate for the Los Angeles Dodgers.
 The following year, he was named manager of the Great Lakes Loons, the Dodgers' Single-A affiliate in the Midwest League.

 Arizona Diamondbacks

 On February 1, 2022, the Arizona Diamondbacks hired Velazquez to serve as the manager for their Triple-A affiliate, the Reno Aces.
 The Aces won the Pacific Coast League championship, and Velazquez was named Minor League Manager of the Year following the season.

 New York Yankees

 On January 29, 2025, Velasquez was hired to serve as the bench coach for the Scranton/Wilkes-Barre Railriders, the Triple-A affiliate of the New York Yankees.

+International career

+Velazquez was called up to play for the Mexico national baseball team at the 2013 World Baseball Classic.